Admission to the University

 If required by the program, students must present evidence of completion of STAT 280 with a grade of C- or higher, or its equivalent.
 Such evidence may include an official college transcript verifying successful completion of the prerequisite course (Applied Statistics), or an Advanced Placement Exam (AP) statistics score of at least 3.
-Official documentation must be received by the Office of the Registrar before registering for APSY 670, APSY 690, or MPH 520.
+Official documentation must be received by the Office of the Registrar before registering for PSYC 670, PSYC 690, or PUBH 520.

 Notification of Admission

 Los Angeles Pacific University follows a procedure of rolling admission, which means that a prospective student may submit a completed application at any time.
 Submitting an application for a specific start term does not guarantee admission or acceptance for that term.

 Los Angeles Pacific University accepts academic credits transferred from other colleges or universities according to the following criteria:

 - The college or university must be an institution of higher education accredited by an organization recognized by the U.S. Department of Education and the Council for Higher Education Accreditation.
 These accrediting bodies mandate assessment and other quality control systems that give LAPU a high level of confidence in their programs.

 - Students must have completed the transferred courses within the past seven years and earned a minimum grade of B-.
 Courses taken more than seven years previously may be considered.

 - LAPU can give credit for up to one-third of the total program credits for previous coursework toward a graduate degree.

 - The transferred courses must apply to a LAPU graduate degree program as the equivalents of required courses (i.e., providing a similar knowledge base and/or competencies).